cardano-foundation/CIPs/CIP-0024/README.md

 ### Implementation Plan

-Author has offered to produce an implementation of this change as a Daedalus pull request if shown where the current desirability equation is implemented in the code.
+- [ ] Author has offered to produce an implementation of this change as a cardano-wallet / Daedalus pull request if shown where the current desirability equation is implemented in the code.

 ## Copyright